- GHK-Cu is a copper-peptide complex found naturally in yucky bodily fluids (plasma, saliva, and urine)

 Helping collagen production is a big deal in anti-aging skincare and there are very few ingredients that are really proven to do so.
 Copper-tripeptide is only half-way proven at this point but there are definitely promising results about it.
 Dr. Pickart himself made a successful in-vitro (made in test tubes, not on real people) study in 1988 showing that CHK-Cu can stimulate collagen synthesis.

-There is an even more promising study from 1998 that was done on people and compared vitamin C, tretinoin and copper-tripeptide.
-And you know which one won?
+There is an even more promising study from 1998 that was done on people and compared vitamin C, tretinoin, and copper-tripeptide.
+Do you know which one won?
 Copper tripeptide.
 After one month, it increased collagen production in 70% of people, while vitamin C only in 50% and tretinoin only in 40%.

 More anti-aging magic properties

-If the above would not be enough, there is more.
+If the above isn't enough, there is more.
 GHK-Cu seems to have a complex role in skin health and tissue repair.
 It does not only help collagen synthesis but also the synthesis of other important skin-identical ingredients like elastin, proteoglycans, and glycosaminoglycans.
-It also has antioxidant effect by stimulating the antioxidant enzyme superoxide dismutase and preventing the release of oxidation-promoting iron.
+It also has an antioxidant effect by stimulating the antioxidant enzyme superoxide dismutase and preventing the release of oxidation-promoting iron.